 Table 1: Percentage and standard error of SWD that scored positive for vectoring Botrytis or Cladosporium to sterile media 0, 24, 48, and 72 hours post exposure.

 Preliminary oviposition trials were conducted in 2018.
 Overall, oviposition rates were highly variably across replicates and may have been influenced by both the fungal treatment and the number of days plates were incubated after inoculation with fungi (fungal priority).
-In all fungal treatments, including the untreated control, oviposition rates decreased as the incubation time increased.
-This suggests that incubating raspberry agar at room temperature reduced its quality as an oviposition substrate for SWD, regardless of whether Botrytis or Cladosporium was present.
+In all fungal treatments (Botrytis, Cladosporium, and untreated control), oviposition rates decreased as the incubation time increased, suggesting that incubating the raspberry agar at room temperature reduced its quality as an oviposition substrate for SWD, regardless of whether Botrytis or Cladosporium was present.
 This, combined with the high variability in oviposition rates, prevented us from determining the extent to which fungal priority impacts host quality for SWD.
 Media dehydration may have been a confounding factor in these preliminary experiments, as control plates were not inoculated with sterile water prior to incubation; in contrast, additional moisture was introduced into the Botrytis and Cladosporium treatments through the spore suspensions used to inoculate plates.
 We also ran the oviposition assays in our laboratory instead of using a temperature, light, and humidity controlled growth chamber; fluctuating environmental conditions may have influenced oviposition rates between replicates and contributed to the high levels of variability observed.

-We are currently in the processes of refining our protocol for these assays, and anticipate conducting experiments in early 2020.
-Proposed experimental modifications will include standardizing the amount of raspberry agar within each petri dish and treating control raspberry agar plates with water to ensure that standard quantities of moisture are introduced into all treatments.
+As we complete these experiments in early 2021, we plan to modify the experimental protocol to account for these and other issues.
+Proposed experimental modifications will include standardizing the amount of raspberry agar within each petri dish using a serological pipette and treating control raspberry agar plates with water to ensure that standard quantities of moisture are introduced into all treatments.
 Assays will also only use one female fly to remove potential confounding effects due to aggregation pheromones or aggregation behavior seen in other Drosophila.
 Oviposition assays will also be repeated using both no-choice and two-choice conditions to determine if egg laying behavior changes when alternative hosts are present.

-In 2018, we identified 22 unique genera of fungi from 31 SWD adults.
+Pooling data from 2018 and 2019, we identified 23 unique genera of fungi from 31 SWD adults.
 Identification of our 2020 fungal isolates is ongoing, with genus level identifications expected to be completed by the end of January 2020.
-In general, higher numbers of fungal isolates were collected from the external body of flies relative to the gut (Table 1), indicating that D. suzukii adults acquire external fungal propagules at relatively high frequencies but do not necessarily consume fungal tissue.
+In general, higher numbers of fungal isolates were collected from the external body of flies relative to the gut (Table 2), indicating that SWD adults acquire external fungal propagules at relatively high frequencies but do not necessarily consume fungal tissue.
 It is possible that the reduced fungal density within adult digestive tracts is also due to fungal spores passing through the digestive tract or breaking down within the midgut.
-Several of the genera that we isolated in 2018 do contain plant pathogenic species, including Cladosporium, Botrytis, Alternaria, Fusarium, Penicillium, and Mucor; many of these potential plant pathogens have also been detected in our preliminary 2020 survey results.
+Several of the genera that we isolated contain known pre- and post-harvest pathogens, including Cladosporium, Botrytis, Alternaria, Fusarium, Penicillium, and Mucor; many of these potential plant pathogens have also been detected in our preliminary 2020 survey results.
 However, further identification to the species level will be necessary to determine if our fungal isolates are pathogenic; we expect to complete species-level identifications by the end of February 2020.
-Surprisingly, we also isolated several genera of wood-associated fungi, including Schizopyllum, Bjerkandera, and Trametes.
-Both of our field sites were located near forested areas, so it is possible that this data reflects adult movement between crop and non-crop hosts.
+Surprisingly, we also isolated several genera of wood-associated fungi in 2018, including Schizopyllum, Bjerkandera, and Trametes.
+Both of our field sites are located near forested areas, so it is possible that this data reflects adult movement between crop and non-crop hosts.
 However, these wood-associated fungi were not detected in 2019 and have not been detected so far in 2020.

-Table 1: Number of field-collected D. suzukii that scored positive for carrying fungal genera on their cuticle (External) and/or within their digestive tract (Ingested) in 2018.
-Data were pooled across collection dates and sites, with a total of 34 flies collected and tested in 2018 and 7 flies collected and tested in 2019.
+Table 2: Number of field-collected SWD that were found carrying fungal genera on their cuticle (External) and/or within their digestive tract (Ingested) in 2018 and 2019.
+Data were pooled across collection dates and sites, out of 24 flies collected and tested in 2018 and 7 flies collected and tested in 2019.
 When possible, fungal genera were categorized by their primary ecological niche.
 Miscellaneous refers to genera containing species with mixed ecological functions (e.g. contains both plant pathogenic and soil-dwelling species)

 Education & Outreach Activities and Participation Summary